VanIseghemThomas/OpenCortex/README.md

 When plugging it into your PC running Linux, you should see 3 partitions being mounted in your file manager.
 With a bit of luck there might be 4.

-The SD-card does in fact contain 4 partitions:

 ```bash
         Device Boot      Start         End      Blocks  Id System
 /dev/mmcblk0p1              33       32800     1048576  83 Linux